“A sophisticated, discreet mansion with restored Cycladic vault-rooms in a hilltop village on Greece’s most spectacular island”

 Although the name sounds like some futuristic space-travel gadget out of Star Trek, the Zannos Melathron (which actually means the manor-house of Mr Zannos) is liable to take you back in time… to an age of cave-dwellers.
 Most of the suites are cut wholly or partly into the soft tuff rock: labyrinthine, vaulted rooms with tiny ledges and windows, carved in the traditional style of Santorini’s earthquakophobic people.
 Beautifully designed, with sumptuous curves, arcaded partitions, and stuccoed walls in ochres and mauves, the effect is soothing and cool.

-The most troglodytic are the Canava Superior Suites - a staggered succession of small, barrel-vaulted room.
-Non-wombles might prefer the Canava Family Suites in the overground poolside building: high-vaulted rooms with a wooden mezzanine providing space for 2 double bedrooms as well as a spacious sitting room whose drinks cabinet is nattily disguised as a wardrobe.
+The most troglodytic are the Canava Suites with Shared Jacuzzi - a staggered succession of small, barrel-vaulted room.
+Non-wombles might prefer the Canava Master Suites in the overground poolside building: high-vaulted rooms with a wooden mezzanine providing space for 2 double bedrooms as well as a spacious sitting room whose drinks cabinet is nattily disguised as a wardrobe.
 The Canava Junior Suites sit around a small courtyard below the main ‘melathron’, feeling slightly overlooked.
-For maximum privacy, splash out on a Canava Honeymoon Suite, set in its own courtyard below the terrace.
+For maximum privacy, splash out on a Canava Honeymoon Jacuzzi Suite, set in its own courtyard below the terrace.

 - Air conditioning